 Excerpted from “What Is the Adequate Performance of Duty?” in Records of Christ’s Talks

 Everyone who believes in God should understand His will.
-Only those who fulfill their duties properly can satisfy God, and only by completing the tasks with which He entrusts them will their fulfilling of their duties be up to par.
+Only those who perform their duties well can satisfy God, and only by completing the tasks with which He entrusts them can one’s performance of their duty be satisfactory.
 There are standards for the accomplishment of God’s commission.
 The Lord Jesus said: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.”
-Loving God is one aspect of what God requires of people.
-In fact, when God gives people a commission, when they perform their duty from their faith, the standards that He requires of them are these: with all your heart, with all your soul, with all your mind, and with all your strength.
-If you are present but your heart isn’t, if you think about tasks with your head and commit them to memory, but you don’t put your heart into them, and if you accomplish things using your own abilities, is that completing God’s commission?
-So what kind of standard must be achieved in order to perform your duty properly and accomplish what God has entrusted you with, and to perform your duty loyally?
-That is doing your duty with all your heart, with all your soul, with all your mind, with all your strength.
-If you do not have a God-loving heart, then attempting to fulfill your duty properly will not work.
-If your love for God grows stronger and ever more genuine, then you will naturally be able to perform your duty with all your heart, with all your soul, with all your mind, and with all your strength.
+Loving God is one aspect of what He requires of people.
+In truth, so long as God has given people a commission, and so long as they believe in Him and perform their duty, these are the standards that He requires of them: that they act with all their heart, and with all their soul, and with all their mind, and with all their strength.
+If you are present but your heart is not—if the memory and thoughts of your mind are present, but your heart is not—and if you accomplish things by means of your own abilities, are you fulfilling God’s commission?
+So, what is the standard that must be met in order to fulfill God’s commission, and to perform your duty loyally and well?
+It is to do your duty with all your heart, with all your soul, with all your mind, and with all your strength.
+If you attempt to perform your duty well without a heart of love for God, it will not work.
+If your love for God grows ever stronger and more genuine, then you will naturally be able to perform your duty with all your heart, with all your soul, with all your mind, and with all your strength.